 The American Black Bear lives throughout much of the continent, including northern Canada and Alaska south into Mexico, and from the Atlantic to the Pacific.
 Black bears are the only species of bear found in Shenandoah National Park.
 While there were probably once as many as two million black bears in North America before European colonization, the population declined to a low of 200,000 as a result of habitat destruction and hunting.
 By the early 1900s, bear populations were nearly eliminated from lands that are now within the park.
 On the eastern side of the Blue Ridge, the last bear was reported in Albemarle County in 1910.
 Bear populations persisted however in the Allegheny Mountains to the west, the descendents of which are the most likely source of the current park population.

-Two bears were reported within the newly established park in 1937 and by 1944 the estimated bear population within the park was ten individuals.
+Two bears were reported within the newly established park in 1937 and by 1944 the estimated bear population within the Park was ten individuals.
 By the early 1950s, bear sightings were reported from all three districts with an obvious concentration in the South District.
-Through the protection offered by the park, the bear population gradually increased through the 1950s to an estimated 75 individuals park wide.
-Since the 1960s, much of the park's hardwood forest has reached mast producing age.
-Intensive agricultural practices on lands adjacent to the park have increased the availability of high starch foods preferred by bears including apples, peaches, grapes, corn and honey.
-The mosaic of agricultural lands, woodlots and stream corridors surrounding the park created nearly ideal conditions for the bear population to expand and disperse.
+Through the protection offered by the Park, the bear population gradually increased through the 1950s to an estimated 75 individuals park wide.
+Since the 1960s, much of Shenandoah's hardwood forest has reached mast producing age.
+Intensive agricultural practices on lands adjacent to the Park have increased the availability of high starch foods preferred by bears including apples, peaches, grapes, corn, and honey.
+The mosaic of agricultural lands, woodlots and stream corridors surrounding Shenandoah created nearly ideal conditions for the bear population to expand and disperse.

 From the late 1970s to the early 1990s, staff from Virginia Polytechnic Institute and University (VPI) studied bear population dynamics, denning, movements, habitat, and diet in Shenandoah.
 This was an extensive series of studies that also examined the relationship between gypsy moth defoliation and bear ecology.
-Periodically park staff members have been involved in bear population monitoring efforts.
-Despite this work, there are still many questions about black bears in the park.
+Park staff have periodically been involved in bear population monitoring efforts.
+Despite this work, there are still many questions about black bears in the Park.
 Unknown information becomes increasingly more important as threats to the bear population become better understood and more intense.

 Male black bears (boars) are between five and six feet long and two to three feet tall and they typically weigh between 100 and 300 pounds.
 Females (sows) range in weight between 100 and 175 pounds.
 Cubs usually weigh between seven ounces and one pound at birth.
 The adult black bear has small eyes, rounded ears, a long snout, a large body, and a short tail.
 As their name indicates, these bears generally have shaggy black hair.
 Black bears walk on the soles of their feet and have non-retractable claws.